WPS Netball Club Codes of Conduct 2021

 - Operate within the rules and spirit of netball, promoting fair play over winning at any cost.

-- Encourage and support opportunities for players to learn appropriate behaviour and skills.
+- Encourage and support opportunities for players to learn appropriate behaviour, skills and playing positions.

 - Support opportunities for participation in all aspects of the sport.